Helping people find jobs in the local area since 2008

 Careers Advice

 We work with experts in and around our local area to provide useful information relating to careers advice - we hope you will find these articles to be helpful.
-You can view our news news archive here
+You can view our news archive here.

 Dealing with Redundancy - Part 5 - Finding a New Job

 Once your redundancy is dealt with and any retraining has been undertaken you will probably need to find a new job.
-This can seem daunting, particularly if you have not had to look for a new
+This can seem daunting,

-read more
+read more »

 Redundancy - Advice for Employers and Businesses

-When we hear the word 'redundancy' it is natural to think of the impact that it will have on the person being made redundant with out regard for the difficulties inflicted upon the employer
+When we hear the word 'redundancy' it is natural to think of the impact that it will have on the person being made redundant with out

-read more
+read more »

 Dealing with Redundancy - Part 2 - Financial Advice

 Do you know the tax implications of receiving a redundancy package and how to avoid paying unnecessary tax?
-If you are going to find yourself struggling financially do you know how to lessen
+If you are going to find

-read more
+read more »

 Dealing with Redundancy - Part 1 - Knowing Your Rights

 Do you know what redundancy package you are likely to receive?
 Do you know what the government stipulated minimum package is?
-As well as detailing the legal and financial aspects we will
+As well as

-read more
+read more »

 The Law Relating to Holiday Leave and Pay - part 2